|02241004||Faculty of Natural and Agricultural Sciences|

 Integrating agronomic, climatic, soil, botanical, economic and managerial considerations in crop production systems aimed at maximum economic yield and sustainability.
-The importance of vegetables in Sustainable Development Goals 1 (poverty), 2 (food), 3 (health), 4 (education), and 12 (reduced wastage) will be highlighted in case studies of specific vegetable crops.
-Practicals will consist out of a trial on the experimental farm and a visit to the Tshwane fresh produce market.
+Case studies of specific vegetable crops.

 An overview of photosynthesis and respiration, with the aim of examining the physiological basis of yield in cropping systems. this includes an assessment of parameters for determining plant growth, factors governing yield, partitioning of photoassimilates within plants and opportunities for increasing yield.
 Crop growth and yield will be put into context of a changing global climate.
 Evaluation of the manner in which plants respond to various abiotic stresses and how plants sense changing environments.
 The various roles of plant growth regulators in plants and the importance of these compounds in agriculture.

 Study of the latest trends and developments in plant nutrition, soil biology and soil fertility.